-This Is the Carry-On Every Celeb Is Toting: Shop Jessica Alba, Mandy Moore and Karlie Kloss’s Go-To Bag
+This Is the Carry-On Every Celeb Is Toting: Shop Jessica Alba, Mandy Moore and Karlie Kloss's Go-To Bag

 RELATED: ‘Expert Packer’ Kim Kardashian Reveals Her Top Tips (Hint: Ziploc Bags, Lots of Ziploc Bags)

-The smart suitcase features USB ports for charging all your devices, a durable hard case and wheels that pivot 360 degrees for easily running to your gate (or dodging the paparazzi).
+The smart suitcase features USB ports for charging all your devices, an optional ejectable battery that’s TSA-approved, a durable hard case and wheels that pivot 360 degrees for easily running to your gate (or dodging the paparazzi).